-Next, after we finished our Makeup, it’s time to get back to those under eyes and see if the concealer crease or get cakey.
+Next, after we finish our Makeup, it’s time to get back to those under eyes and see if the concealer crease or get cakey.

 If so, it’s the right moment to take our makeup sponge and press the sponge on the lines to remove the excess concealer.

 Basically, we prevent this from happening because we do not set with powder before the creasing.

 A common mistake is to set with powder right after concealer application.

 How to stop concealer from creasing under eyes?